 Place insulating wool over the ends of the large mullite tube once all samples have been loaded to make a tight plug.

-Place blast shield over the end of the furnace which is facing more open space.
+Place blast shield over the end of the furnace which is facing work area in hood.

 Lower fume hood sash.
 Attach a “Furnace In Operation” sign to the fume hood.